 Short Term Rental Alliance of San Diego

-We are a group of hosts in the City of San Diego utilizing home sharing sites such as AirBNB, VRBO, and many others.
-We use these sites to list private rooms, couches, or our entire homes online for others to utilize when they come to town.
+We are a group of regular people living in the City of San Diego utilizing home-sharing sites such as AirBNB, VRBO, and many others list private rooms, couches, or our entire homes online to share with other people when they come to town.

-Our alliance was established in January 2015 to lobby politicians within the City of San Diego to create beneficial, meaningful, and clear regulations on home sharing & short term rentals, as none currently exist within municipal codes.
+Our alliance was established in January 2015 to lobby our local politicians in the City of San Diego to create beneficial, meaningful, and clear regulations for home-sharing & short term rentals, as none currently exist within San Diego municipal codes.
 Read more about why we came into existence here.

-We have established our site to provide information to other hosts, city politicians, and the public about home sharing and short term rentals, the benefits they bring to San Diego, current regulations that affect hosts, and proposed changes to municipal and tax laws.
+We have established our website to provide information to other hosts, city politicians, our neighbors, and the public about home sharing and short term rentals, the benefits they bring to San Diego, current regulations that affect hosts, and proposed changes to municipal and tax laws.

 Savings Renting A Private Room via Home Sharing vs Hotel

 Savings Renting A Home via Home-Sharing vs Hotel Room

 We need you to voice your support at an upcoming hearing of the Smart Growth & Land Use Committee on March 24, 2017.
 You can also share your voice online to help us tell City Council why you support sensible regulation that allows you to continue using your property to earn extra income.

 We know that the vast majority of hosts and renters are responsible and respectful, and we think that problems can be addressed through better enforcement.